groenewege/vim-less/README.md

      Be aware that it must be added before any `filetype plugin indent on` lines according to the install page.

-2. Create, and change into, the `~/.vim/bundle/` directory:
+- Make a clone of the `vim-less` repository:

         $ mkdir -p ~/.vim/bundle
         $ cd ~/.vim/bundle

-3. Make a clone of the `vim-less` repository:

         $ git clone https://github.com/groenewege/vim-less

+- OR use git submodules:

+        $ git submodule add https://github.com/groenewege/vim-less.git bundle/vim-less
+        $ git submodule init

 That's it.
 Pathogen should handle the rest.
 Opening a file with a `.less` extension will load everything.